 What's being done

 The South Fork Crow Watershed project began in 2012 with the collection of biological, chemical and hydrological data throughout the watershed.
 Data collection continued through the 2013 monitoring season.
 Assessments and Stressor ID work is in progress.
-A Civic Engagement (CE) work plan has been developed and is in use by the local CE team to publicize the watershed work and to get more people involved in water quality efforts.
-The watershed project is scheduled to conclude mid-2016.

 The Crow River Organization of Water (CROW) collects flow and chemistry data at several monitoring stations in the South Fork Crow River watershed.
 Citizens interested in getting involved with monitoring can contact them.

 - South Fork Crow River Watershed Monitoring and Assessment Report (wq-ws3-07010205b)